 Any student who is suspended on an emergency basis and returns to the campus or University property and/or violates other stated conditions during the specified period shall be subject to further separate action and may be treated as a trespasser.
-Permission to be on campus for a specific purpose must be requested and obtained in writing or by telephone from the Vice President for Student Development & Dean of Students, or designee, prior to any conduct contrary to the suspension or restrictions.
+Permission to be on campus for a specific purpose must be requested and obtained in writing or by telephone from the Director of Public Safety or Vice President for Student Development & Dean of Students prior to any conduct contrary to the suspension or restrictions.